CyberAMS/CarND-Path-Planning-Project/README.md

 | `Behind()` | Identify the vehicles behind the own vehicle in a given lane. |
 | `DetectCollision()` | Compare the own trajectory with the trajectories of other vehicles and determine at what step a collision will occur next if any. |

 The behavior of this class is controlled with the below mostly self explaining constants.
-The `COST_STEPS_TO_COLLISION_SHAPE_FACTOR`, `COST_SPEED_IN_INTENDED_LANE_SHAPE_FACTOR` and `COST_TRAVEL_DISTANCE_SHAPE_FACTOR` parameters are used to influence the shape of the cost functions that are explained further below.
+The `COST_STEPS_TO_COLLISION_SHAPE_FACTOR`, `COST_SPACE_AHEAD_SHAPE_FACTOR`, `COST_SPEED_IN_INTENDED_LANE_SHAPE_FACTOR` and `COST_TRAVEL_DISTANCE_SHAPE_FACTOR` parameters are used to influence the shape of the cost functions that are explained further below.
+The desired distance in time to the vehicle in front in the intended lane is defined by the parameter `AHEAD_DISTANCE_TIME`.
 The necessary gap in the left or right lane before a lane change is defined by multiples of the ahead and behind vehicle's length using the factors `AHEAD_SPACE_FACTOR` and `BEHIND_SPACE_FACTOR`.
 In order to determine the speed of a lane, the algorithm only looks for vehicles ahead that are closer than `VEHICLE_AHEAD_WITHIN_DISTANCE`.
 Finally, the parameter `MAX_TRAVEL_DISTANCE` defines the maximum expected travel of a trajectory to determine a balanced normalized cost function.

 ```C
 // vehicle parameters